Embeddable timelines make it easy to display a listing of your latest posts to your website with one line of code.

 They allow your visitors to get an overview of your content, follow your blog, and like your content directly from your pages.

-Embeddable timelines work for both WordPress.com blogs and Jetpack blogs with the JSON API feature enabled.
+Embeddable timelines work for both WordPress.com blogs and self-hosted WordPress sites using Jetpack blogs.

 Creating an Embeddable Timeline